 While driving in a grocery store parking lot, a woman accidentally hit a pedestrian with her car.
 The woman who was struck survived but suffered significant injuries.

 The woman who’d been driving felt terrible about the incident.
-She was also worried that she now faced a costly lawsuit.
-With life savings of about $1 million, she feared that she’d lose it all if a judge demanded that she pay the victim’s medical expenses and damages for the victim’s pain and suffering.
+She was also worried that she now faced a costly lawsuit over a liability claim.
+With life savings of about $1 million, she feared that she’d lose it all if a judge demanded that she pay the victim’s medical bills and damages for the victim’s pain and suffering.

-She had auto insurance, but the coverage was limited to $500,000.
+She had an auto policy, but the coverage limit was $500,000.
 Due to the severity of the victim’s injuries, the lawsuit was certain to seek more than that – placing the driver’s life savings at risk.

-Fortunately, she owned an umbrella policy.
-It cost a couple of hundred dollars each year – and it provided her with an additional $1 million of coverage beyond her automobile insurance.
+Fortunately, she had personal umbrella insurance.
+It cost a couple of hundred dollars each year – and it provided her with an additional $1 million of coverage beyond her car insurance.

 If you don’t have a personal umbrella policy, your life savings may be at risk due to unexpected, unforeseen, unpredictable and unintentional acts that cause damage or harm to others or their property.

 - An umbrella policy provides extra insurance coverage beyond your existing auto and homeowners policies.
-That’s why they call it an “umbrella policy” – it covers pretty much anything that might go wrong.
-(Auto and homeowners insurance have more limitations.)
+That’s why they call it an umbrella policy – it covers pretty much anything that might go wrong.

 - An umbrella liability policy is not expensive.
 A $1 million policy costs a few hundred dollars a year.

-- Umbrella insurance is usually available only from your auto or homeowners insurer.
-Your current insurer is already liable for your claims, so it is more willing to add umbrella coverage.
-Also, the profits from selling the policy are so low that most insurers won’t allow you to purchase an umbrella policy unless you already have another policy in place with them.
-So when buying umbrella insurance, talk to your auto or homeowners insurance agent first.
+- Umbrella insurance is usually available only from your auto or homeowners insurer, as your current insurer is already liable for your claims, so it is more willing to add umbrella coverage.
+However, there are some exceptions to this (more on that in a minute).

 - The lowest premium doesn’t necessarily indicate the best policy.
 If you’re paying less, you’re likely getting a policy with fewer benefits or more exclusions.

 - Make sure you understand the coverage you’re getting.
-Your policy’s Declarations Page summarizes the coverage, but it’s best to read the entire policy.
-By knowing what your umbrella policy does and does not cover, you can make an informed decision about whether you need to make changes.
+Your policy’s declarations page summarizes the coverage, but it’s best to read the entire policy.

 Your coverage should be one to five times the value of your home.
 For example, if you own a $2 million house, buy an umbrella liability policy that provides $2 million to $10 million of coverage.

-Those with higher-than-normal risk (if you have a swimming pool, own a boat, entertain at home frequently, have kids, etc.) should consider additional amounts.
+If you have a swimming pool, own a boat, have kids or entertain at home frequently, you may have higher risk and should consider additional amounts.

 Once you get an umbrella policy, make sure to check in with your homeowners insurance company to determine whether your coverage level is up to date.
 And it never hurts to shop around every few years to see if you might be able to lower your rates with another carrier.